webinzicht/aquaruim-parameters-log/README.md

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-Donate-yellow)]([https://www.buymeacoffee.com/yourusername](https://buymeacoffee.com/wizmark )

-Your support encourages more tools like this for the aquarium community!
+Your support encourages more tools like this.
+Thanks for checking it out — and happy fishkeeping! 🐟🌿

+Cheers,
+Mark
 ---